 There is as much talk and confusion around HOW to start NDT, as there is about converting T4 dose to NDT.
 People do it in various ways.
 In Sweden and Finland, they phase NDT slowly in as they phase the synthetic out.
 It seems to take weeks, and even months.
 That is not the way I would advice doing it.

 I advice quitting the synthetic one day, and starting NDT the next.
 But you cannot jump to a large dose right away.
 For one thing, the half time for T4 medicine is 1 week.
-That means, after one week you still have a lot of T4 medicine inside.
+That means, after one week you still have a lot of T4 medicine in your body.
 The half time for T3 is 24 hours.
 So you must take that into account.
-Plus, if you have been on T4 mono teraphy , you need to get used to the T3.
+Plus, if you have been on T4 mono therapy , you need to adjust to the T3.

 I recommend quitting the synthetic one day, and starting NDT the next.
 But how?

 Stop your T4 medicine.
 Take 60 mg NDT on day 1, if you have been taking 100 mcg T4 or more.
 Have you been taking less than 100 mcg, start on 30 mg.

 After 1 to 2 weeks, increase with 30 mg if you have been on 100 mcg T4 or more.
 Increase with 15 mg if you have been on under 100 mcg T4.